Yozey/human-motion-prediction/README.md

 ### TODOS

-* Remove "ashesh" from variable and function name
+* Remove "ashesh" from variable and function names
+* Remove functions and variables that are not used
+* Check that all results reproduce